Over the years, numerous new cryptocurrencies have been formed from the Bitcoin network. The process in which they are formed is called a hard fork.

 BTC/BCD Transaction Differences

-Remember; Bitcoin Diamond plans to be faster, cheaper and easier to access than Bitcoin.
-Here’s how;
+Remember, BCD aims to be faster, cheaper and easier to access than Bitcoin.
+Here’s how:

 - Larger block size: Standard Bitcoin blocks hold 1MB of transaction information.
 Bitcoin Diamond blocks hold 8MB.
 This means that whilst both platforms have the same block time (10 minutes), the BCD network is processing eight times more information.

-Now you can answer the question, “What is BCD offering that Bitcoin isn’t?”
-Next, I want to talk about the important issue of safety.
-What is BCD doing about network security?
+Now you can answer the question, “What is BCD offering that Bitcoin doesn't?”, I want to talk about security issues.

 Is BCD Secure?